hsigeman/findZX/README.md

 The provided conda environment file (environment.yml) can also be used to install all needed software directly:

-    conda env create -f environment.yml # This will create a conda environment called XYZWfinder conda activate XYZWfinder # Activate the conda environment
+    conda env create -f environment.yml # This will create a conda environment called findZX conda activate findZX # Activate the conda environment

-If this option is used, omit **"--use-conda"** when launching XYZWfinder.
+If this option is used, omit **"--use-conda"** when launching findZX.

 ***

 ## Basic usage - Example using a test dataset <a name="test"></a>

-Next, we will use the XYZWfinder pipeline to analyse a small test dataset.
+Next, we will use the findZX pipeline to analyse a small test dataset.
 This is (a) to make sure that all programs are correctly installed, but also (b) to show how to use the program.

 ### Data